What is the Parent Council?

 What is the role of the Parent Council?

 The Parent Council helps to create an environment where all parents know that their views matter, and where they feel confident and comfortable putting them forward.
 They work on behalf of all parents to discuss educational matters that are of importance to all.
-They do not get involved in individual matters relating to children or staff in the school.
+They do not get involved in individual circumstances relating to children or staff in the school.

 Further information about the role of the Parent Council can be found in Section 2 of the Parent Council resource below.